rapid7/insightconnect-plugins/plugins/carbon_black_cloud/help.md

 # Description

 The [VMware Carbon Black Cloud](https://www.carbonblack.com/products/vmware-carbon-black-cloud/) is a cloud-native endpoint protection platform (EPP) that combines the intelligent system hardening and behavioral prevention needed to keep emerging threats at bay, using a single lightweight agent and an easy-to-use console.
-Manage and contain threats on your Carbon Black endpoints using this plugin.
+Manage and contain threats on your Carbon Black endpoints using this plugin

 # Key Features